au-nlp/project-milestone-p2-group4/README.md

     - Sentiments to understand tone and affect across genres and temporal dimensions

 ## Use of additional data
-The analysis is centered around the SPoRC dataset, and is supported by logical flagging and lexicon based approaches to some degree featuring additional data built in to these methods.
+The analysis is centered around the SPORC dataset, and is supported by logical flagging and lexicon based approaches to some degree featuring additional data built in to these methods.

 ## Methods
 The project is centered around three different analytical components: